xfce-mirror/xfce4-docklike-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**Expected behavior**
+A clear and concise description of what you expected to happen.

 **Desktop (please complete the following information):**
  - OS: [e.g. Ubuntu 20.04]
  - Xfce [e.g. 4.14]
  - Plugin [in about dialog]

 **Additional context or images**
-Add any other context about the problem here.
+Add any other context or screenshots about the problem here.